 Every cockpit element must support the B-2’s stealth mission.
 This creates design constraints invisible in conventional aircraft:

 Window Design: Cockpit windows are coated with a thin metallic layer that reflects radar while remaining transparent to visible light.
-The angular placement minimizes radar returns while providing adequate visibility for landing and formation flight.
+Angular placement minimizes radar returns while providing adequate visibility.

-Emissions Control: All cockpit electronics are shielded to prevent electromagnetic emissions that could betray the aircraft’s position.
-Even the crew’s personal electronics must be secured during missions.
+Emissions Control: All cockpit electronics are shielded to prevent electromagnetic emissions that could betray position.
+Even crew personal electronics must be secured during missions.

-Signature Management: Cockpit lighting is carefully designed to prevent visible glow that might be detected at night.
-The same consideration applies to display brightness and any illuminated controls.
+Signature Management: Cockpit lighting prevents visible glow detectable at night.
+Same consideration applies to display brightness and illuminated controls.

 Long-Duration Mission Support